 The largest mountain in the area is composed of rhyolite (the same as in Landmannalaugar), which gives the terrain extraordinary colors such as pink, bright yellow, gray-blue and green.
 You can find these colors in the ground, in the hillsides, and in the mud springs.
 Everything simmers at boiling point and great caution must be taken when walking around the area.
 Follow the signs and instructions and keep on the paths.

+The smell in the area is like everything else, affected by sulfur, but you will forget that quickly when the admiration of the surroundings takes over.
 The area isn’t just a modern-day geological wonder, but also historical, as volcanologists have flocked to the geothermal area for centuries.
 The most recent is the eruption in Krafla caldera, which measures approximately 10 km in diameter with 29 recorded eruptions in history.
-It’s home to the crater Viti, and several fissure vents that have destroyed a few farms in the area.
+It's home to the crater Viti, and several fissure vents that have destroyed a few farms in the area.
 Since 1977, scientists have tapped into the power of Krafla caldera in a nearby 60 MWe power station.

 Another element to catch your interest at Namaskard is the sheer lack of vegetation and flora, caused by the high temperatures in the area, unworkable soil and steam that fills the atmosphere.
 The constant release of volcanic fumes has rendered the ground extremely sterile and acidic, making it unfit for any plant growth.